Article updated on: July 19, 2025

 At the core of cell therapy is the concept of using stem cells as therapeutic cells to restore or replace damaged tissue.
 For example:

-• Tissue repair: MSCs can migrate to injury sites and promote regeneration of cartilage, bone, and muscle.
+- Tissue repair: MSCs can migrate to injury sites and promote regeneration of cartilage, bone, and muscle — processes described in sports and orthopedic injuries.

-• Immune system support: Stem cells modulate immune responses, providing anti-inflammatory effects that are beneficial for autoimmune disorders and chronic inflammation.
+- Immune system support: Stem cells modulate immune responses, providing anti-inflammatory effects that are beneficial for autoimmune disorders and chronic inflammation — related to autoimmune disease treatment.

-• Anti-aging and rejuvenation: Research into MSCs and other stem cells suggests potential for improving tissue function, slowing degenerative processes, and enhancing overall quality of life.
+- Anti-aging and rejuvenation: Research into MSCs and other stem cells suggests potential for improving tissue function, slowing degenerative processes, and enhancing overall quality of life — further explored in anti-aging & longevity therapy.

 Cord-derived MSCs, in particular, are gaining attention for their robust regenerative capabilities and ethical sourcing compared to adult tissue-derived cells.